callywampus/exocore/_zettles/6-ketoprogesterone (6-keto P4).md

 tldr progesterone minus side effects (thermogenisis, lethargy, estrogen etc).

 Optimal dose: The animal study would extrapolate to a HED of 0.1mg/kg, which means 6mg-10mg daily for most people.
-My method is more cautious, started with 1mg and added 1mg per day until best effects.
+My method is more cautious, starting with 1mg and adding 1mg per day until best effects.
 Too little cortisol can cause joint ache.

 Some caution from Ray: